soniacweb/workdeck/README.md

 ```

 We needed a new `edit` route for users to also be able to update their tasks, but there was more involved in this process.
 We needed to provide the user with the form to populate with the current values.
-We then needed a new `update` route to post the new values too (the post request).
+We then needed a new `update` route to post the new values to (the post request).

 ```